AdrianLThomas/url-shortener/README.md

 The architecture is simple, it consists of:

 - A CloudFlare Worker (serverless function, exposes a HTTP API)
-- Cloudflare D1 (SQLite serverless database: with automatic read replcias)
+- Cloudflare D1 (SQLite serverless database: with automatic read replicas)

 ## Shortfalls